aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/html/specify-how-to-cross-string-in-output-html-using-htmlcrosstype/_index.md

 ## **Possible Usage Scenarios**

-When a cell contains text or string but it is larger than the width of the cell, the string overflows if the next cell in the next column is null or empty.
+When a cell contains text or a string that is larger than the width of the cell, the string overflows if the next cell in the next column is null or empty.
 When you save your Excel file into HTML, you can control this overflow by specifying the cross type using the [**HtmlCrossType**](https://reference.aspose.com/cells/javascript-cpp/htmlcrosstype) enumeration.
 It has the following values:

 - **HtmlCrossType.Default**: Display like MS Excel; depends on the next cell.
-If the next cell is null, the string will cross or it will be truncated.
+If the next cell is null, the string will cross; otherwise, it will be truncated.

-- **HtmlCrossType.MSExport**: Display the string like MS Excel exporting HTML.
+- **HtmlCrossType.MSExport**: Display the string as MS Excel does when exporting to HTML.

 - **HtmlCrossType.Cross**: Display HTML cross string; the performance for creating large HTML files will be more than ten times faster than setting the value to Default or FitToCell.